ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Validates that the user is not blacklisted.
 The blacklisted user details will be fetched from the server during sync.
    * Validates that the user has a role or Registration Officer or Supervisor.
 5. Upon logout, any unsaved data will be lost.
 Data will not be automatically saved in the database and will not be retained in memory.
-6. The System also captures and stores the transaction details for audit purpose
+6. The System also captures and stores the transaction details for audit purpose (except PII data).

 # 5. Registration Client Library
 ## 5.1 Local Authentication [**[↑]**](#table-of-content)